akraino-edge-stack/icn-nodus/doc/how-to-use.md

     $ kubectl apply -f deploy/ovn4nfv-k8s-plugin.yaml
 ```
 Join worker node by running the `kubeadm join` on each node as root as mentioned in [create cluster kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
-Also make sure to rename the the `/opt/cni/net.d/70-multus.conf` to `/opt/cni/net.d/00-multus.conf` in all nodes.

 ### Test the Multiple Network Setup with Multus
 Create a network attachment definition as mentioned in the [multi-net-spec](https://github.com/k8snetworkplumbingwg/multi-net-spec)